dbos-inc/ttdbg-extension/README.md

 For applications that are time travel enabled, the DBOS Debugger extension attaches a "⏳ Time Travel Debug" to your DBOS Workflow methods.
 When time travel debugging, you can step into DBOS Transaction and Stored Procedure functions as usual.
 Only DBOS step functions are skipped when time travel debugging.
-Queries in DBOS Transaction and Stored Procedure are executed against the provenance databas, so they reflect the state of the database as it existed at the time the selected workflow originally ran.
+Queries in DBOS Transaction and Stored Procedure are executed against the provenance database, so they reflect the state of the database as it existed at the time the selected workflow originally ran.

 ![DBOS Time Travel CodeLens Screenshot](images/tt-debug-code-lens.png)